 Rugby is considered Wales' favourite past time, especially with the RBS 6 Nations beginning in February, however, there are other sports and events that are popular in Wales during the Winter months.
+The Rugby Pro 14 season begins to take shape during the season.

 The football season takes shape during the winter months with Swansea, Cardiff, Newport and Wrexham competing both home and away.